tc39/notes/es6/2014-11/nov-20.md

 - Need to use the Job mechanisms, likely everything you need is there for you.
 - Need to define the interactions with Proxy's (alot of "[[...]]" stuff that doesn't correspond to MOP in ES6)

-RWS: My understanding was that Proxy's wouldn't do anything automatic with regard to `Object.observe`
+RWN: My understanding was that Proxy's wouldn't do anything automatic with regard to `Object.observe`

 EA: Right now the spec is defined to tie into DefineOwnProperty.
 If Plain Object or Exotic Array, then it works.
 Some other Exotic?
 No.